Radiconi/nodejs-fast-data-structures/README.md

 - have unpredictable number of elements which change over time
 - need to insert-delete elements at the beginning or middle of the list
 - perform large number of insert / delete operations
-- don't need random access to elements, but access is referenced to beginning, end or one or more elements inside list
+- don't need random access to elements, but access is referenced to the beginning, end or one or more elements inside list
 - want to implement fast queue

 Create new empty list object